fiske-halsen/Assignment1Test/README.md

 #### Did BDD help you write some tests you wouldn’t otherwise have thought of?  ####

-Yes as a developer im rather used to focus on the development of individual components rather having a similar process just on the level of features.
+Yes as a developer we are rather used to focus on the development of individual components rather having a similar process just on the level of features.